BhumulaLakshmiNarayanaReddy/SaveX-Expense-Tracker/README.md

 * Configure URL: A hidden configuration field will appear.
 Enter your backend URL:
 Example: http://192.168.1.XX:5000
 ![Terminal](Screenshots/terminal.png)
-* Save: Tap Save.
-The app is now connected to your own local server!
+* Save & Enjoy: Tap Save.
+The app will now communicate with your own server and database!